google/WebFundamentals/src/content/en/updates/2018/09/chrome-70-deps-rems.md

 Chrome](https://www.chromestatus.com/feature/4667415417847808) since version
 53, which shipped in August of 2016.
 Shadow DOM v0 was an experimental version not implemented in other browsers.
 As such it is now deprecated with removal expected in Chrome 73, around April 2019.
+Sites depending on Shadow DOM v0 already require a polyfill on non-Chromium browsers.
+When HTML imports is removed, sites that have the polyfill should continue to work on Chrome.

 [Intent to Deprecate](https://groups.google.com/a/chromium.org/d/topic/blink-dev/h-JwMiPUnuU/discussion) &#124;
 [Chromestatus Tracker](https://www.chromestatus.com/feature/5135093320384512) &#124;